Social Security WEP: FOMO, IDK, or LOL??

 - If you have not yet seen it, Social Security is transitioning to newer statements.
 Historically, they showed three dollar amounts for three ages: age 62, someone’s full retirement age, and then age 70.
 The new statement shows benefits for ages 62 through 70.
 I have been in a few counseling situations with folks who have received these new statements.
 It has been fascinating to hear their reaction to the new layout.
 From a behavioral finance standpoint, it will be interesting to see if people change their behavior by waiting to start their Social Security benefit because they know the year-by-year dollar increment for waiting.

-About Michael Wilson, CFP®, CRC®, RICP®, Integrity Financial Planning
+About By Michael Wilson, CFP®, RC®, RICP®, Integrity Financial Planning

 Mike Wilson is the owner and founder of Integrity Financial Planning, which specializes in personal retirement planning.
 In one form or another, Mike has been in the training and financial services industry for 30 years.
 He earned his MBA in Finance from Baylor University and is a Certified Financial Planer®, Certified Retirement Counselor® and a Retirement Income Certified Professional®.